czue/pegasus-docs/subscriptions.md

 Subscriptions
 =============

-**Note: Subscriptions are a pre-release feature and this documentation is still a work in progress.
-To request access to Subscriptions, please email me at cory@saaspegasus.com**

 ## Overview

 Subscriptions in Pegasus have three components which must all be setup in order for them to work correctly.